slerman12/BrokenWisdoms-V2-in-progress/6-Opposing-Views.md

 If the second was approved for them, it was after I was terminated, meaning I was terminated before the second one, which I contributed to, was approved, money that they got over my terminated body.

-As with the first, I helped propose, make my own diagrams, and write it, on faith, the final product, because they asked, while having other work I had to do, like meeting Chris Kanan’s suggestion or the weekly meetings to Chenliang.
+As with the first, I helped propose, make my own diagrams, and write it, on faith, the final product, because they asked, while having other work I had to do, like meeting Chris Kanan’s suggestion or the weekly meetings to Chenliang and Niaz, to whom both I had to answer to research and engineering work.

 ### $22,588.89 Debt Paid